Liz VeyhlFounder & Executive Director

 Catherine JacksonSocial Media Manager

 Catherine began practicing yoga during her freshman year at Vanderbilt University.
 Like many, yoga’s physical component drew her to the practice.
 After one class, she was hooked.
-In addition to it being a great workout and stress-reliever, Catherine quickly realized the mental and emotional benefits of yoga, as well as the strong sense of community at her studio.

 After practicing for a few months, Catherine heard about Small World Yoga’s work in the community.
 Her passion for service led her to seek out Liz, SWY’s Executive Director, after a yoga class one day.
 That initial conversation in her yoga studio’s bathroom turned into a volunteer role.
 Catherine began managing the Small World Yoga social media accounts in 2015.
 Since then, her volunteer role has grown into a passion for sharing Small World Yoga’s mission.
-In addition to managing the social media accounts, Catherine has the privilege of informing Small World Yoga’s overall marketing strategy and serving as the event chair for the Music City Yoga Festival.
+In addition to managing the social media accounts, Catherine has the privilege of informing Small World Yoga’s overall marketing strategy and serving as the event chair for the Music City Yoga Festival in 2018.